ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 * Tell me where the DuPont company is located.
 Name the Ranger who was always after Yogi Bear.
 * How do you solve "Rubik's Cube"? > en quoi est transformé how
 * réduire le nb de map, ajouter + d'infos
+* autres auxiliaire (have) : What dictator has the nickname "El Maximo"
+* propagation de types : nsubjRule + qw in strongQuestionWord = R5s
 * Who was the leader of the Branch Davidian Cult confronted by the FBI in Waco, Texas in 1993?    >> gros sujet
 * Where is Inoco based?                                                                           >> revoir la nounification associée
 * Who Clinton defeated?                                                                           >> prq nounification échoue ? non lemmatizé ?